area73/frontend-technical-test/README.md

 Below you can find more info about the decisions that I took to fulfill your requirements.

 Please **read  CHANGELOG.md** where I state chronologically the things that I made, and why I did them.

-**React.Suspense:** We could use react suspense to handle waiting or error states on components that are fetching external data like the one we have on VehicleList.

-This utility is very handy and removes some code from the original component, but I didn't implement it because on your package.json you have set react version to "react": "^17.0.1", and this code is experimental until version 18.

-*functional library:* since one of the requirements was not to use external libraries I didn't use any functional library like `ramda` or added an ADT library like `crocks or folktale`.